Nesta (charity): History

-In October 2010, the government announced that it would transfer NESTA's status from an executive non-departmental public body to a new charitable body.
+In October 2010, the coalition government announced that it would transfer NESTA's status from an executive non-departmental public body to a new charitable body.
+That same year, government funding for the organisation was terminated following the Comprehensive Spending Review 2010.

 In April 2012, following the appointment of chief executive Geoff Mulgan, the body became an independent charity, shortening its name to Nesta.
-With this change, Nesta shifted its focus to innovation for public benefit.
+In conjunction with this change, Nesta shifted its focus to innovation for public benefit, and expanded its activities in both the public and voluntary sectors.

+In April 2013, it was announced that the Behavioural Insights Team (BIT) would be partially privatised as a mutual joint venture.
+On 5 February 2014, BIT's ownership was split equally between the British government, Nesta, and its employees; to this end, Nesta provided £1.9 million in financing and services.

 In 2016, Nesta received a $300,000 grant from the Global Innovation Fund to carry out research on market failures in aquaculture in Bangladesh and India.

-Following the arrival of Nesta's new chief executive Ravi Gurumurthy in December 2019, Nesta announced their new 10-year strategy in March 2021 which focuses on three core missions: sustainability, health inequalities and the education attainment gap.
+Following the appointment of Ravi Gurumurthy as its chief executive in December 2019, Nesta announced their new 10-year strategy in March 2021 which focuses on three core missions: sustainability, health inequalities and the education attainment gap.

+In February 2024, Nesta publicly called for the British government to change how it operates and funds various programmes to focus on multidisciplinary teams, pursuing continuous improvement, and avoiding the front-loading of funding before viability and value have been proven.

 Operations

 Nesta and the Nesta Trust are registered as charities in England and Wales, and Nesta is registered in Scotland.

 Following Nesta’s new 2030 strategy, Nesta primarily operates in the following three areas: